 The village of Giolou is a small rustic village in the Paphos district, approximately 35kms from Paphos and only 12kms from Polis Town and Latchi.

-The village offers a bank, a minimarket and two local coffee shops ‘kafenions' where locals gather to socialise and chat covering everything from village gossip to political discussions over thick, strong coffee and maybe a game of backgammon.
+The village offers two mini-markets, three tavernas and two local coffee shops ‘kafenions' where locals gather to socialise and chat covering everything from village gossip to political discussions over thick, strong coffee and maybe a game of backgammon.
 The emphasis on a holiday in this village is rest and relaxation.

 Latchi, located within a 20-minute drive with its coastal paved walk, is the picturesque harbour of Polis, known throughout Cyprus for its fresh fish.
 In the past, it served as a small port for shipping carobs.
 The old stone carob warehouses have been converted into restaurants, fish taverns and places of recreation.
 From Latchi, travellers to Polis can go on short cruises to the Akamas, a must for all visitors.
 At Latchi, there are also water sports facilities.